mamtajakter/static-analyzer/README.md

 #### ./a.out "../samples/GoodWalk.qk"

 ## Acknowlegements:
-#### Thanks to Dr. Michal Young for the starter project with a grammar for some arithmatic expressions
+#### Thanks to Dr. Michal Young and Dewi Yokelson for the starter project with a grammar a calculator
 #### Thanks to Zayd Hammoudeh for figuring out how to install bison and reflex on mac which was quite exhausting.